jonasalameda/LightsOutTheGame/README.md

 - Download the ZIP file of this project
 - Execute the project.greenfoot file
 ## AUTHORS:
-Jonas: Most of the code (starting from gameplay and ending at enemy AI), art implementation and README.md file
+- Jonas: Most of the code (starting from gameplay and ending at enemy AI), art implementation and README.md file
-Helene: Enemy, menu art and most ideas
+- Helene: Enemy, menu art and most ideas
-Kiara: Menu code and art ideas
+- Kiara: Menu code and art ideas
-Nico: Code for World transition, Enemy AI and minor bug fixes.
+- Nico: Code for World transition, Enemy AI and minor bug fixes.

 #### Collaborators:
-Giovane (Third-party, friend of Jonas): Background art Danilo Bernardi (Third-party, friend of Jonas): Character art
+- Giovane (Third-party, friend of Jonas): Background art (beautiful by the way)
+- Danilo Bernardi (Third-party, friend of Jonas): Character art

 ## USER INSTRUCTIONS:
 - W: move up